EnriqueSolarte/enriquesolarte.io_hugo/content/projects/2024_itri_iclerk.md

 title: "iClerk: Using LLM for product dispatching"
 duration: "<i>2024</i>"
 company: "ITRI - Industrial Technology Research Institute"
-description: "In this project, we developed a clerk robot system that utilizes VLM and LLM models to understand natural language instructions and autonomously dispatch products.
-The system can recognize implicit information, interpret contextual requirements, and seamlessly add new products without constraints.
-It was implemented in Python and ROS1 and was presented at TAIROS 2024 in Taipei, Taiwan."
+description: "In this project, we developed a clerk robot system that utilizes LVLM and LLM models to understand natural language instructions and autonomously dispatch products.
+The system can recognize implicit information, interpret contextual requirements, and seamlessly add new products without constraints (no predefined labels, bar codes, or QR codes).
+It was implemented in Python and ROS.
+The prototype was presented at TAIROS 2024 in Taipei, Taiwan."
 image: "images/projects/iclerk.01.jpg"
 list_Links:
     - icon: "icons/newspaper.svg"